-I wish to make this course as accessible as possible to students with disabilities or medical conditions that may affect any aspect of course assignments or participation.
+I wish to make this course as accessible as possible to all students.
 If you require any specific accommodations, please contact me as soon as possible.
-Also, if you prefer to be called by a different name than the one with which you are enrolled, I will also be happy to oblige.
+Also, if you prefer to be called by a different name or be referred to by a different gender than the one with which you are currently enrolled, I will also be happy to oblige.